Aberdeen TEC Pathfinders Project

 Technology Enabled Care (TEC) Transforming Local Systems Pathfinder Programme

-The national programme is aligned to the Scottish Government’s Digital Health and Care Strategy, published in April 2018.
+The national programme is aligned with the Scottish Government’s Digital Health and Care Strategy, published in April 2018.
 The strategy identifies service transformation and the contribution of digital technology as one of six key domains in using technology to reshape and improve services, support person-centred care and improve outcomes.

 The programme aims to support multiagency partnerships to embed digital technology in the transformation of local services for health and wellbeing.
 It has adopted the Scottish Approach to Service Design as a core component of the programme, placing the citizen at the centre of the process of understanding problems and designing potential solutions.
 There is a focus on shared learning across Scotland and future adaptability and transferability of the approach of the pathfinders.

-- Identifying stakeholders, citizens and provision within the city
+Identifying stakeholders, citizens, and provision within the city.

-- Mapping experiences, gaps and pain points for citizens and stakeholders
+Mapping experiences, gaps and pain points for citizens and stakeholders.

-- Understanding what citizens needs are when accessing and receiving support
+Understanding what citizens needs are when accessing and receiving support.

 For further information about the project, please contact: